withastro/astro/packages/integrations/svelte/README.md

 ## Options

 This integration is powered by `@sveltejs/vite-plugin-svelte`.
 To customize the Svelte compiler, options can be provided to the integration.
-See the `@sveltejs/vite-plugin-svelte` [docs](https://github.com/sveltejs/vite-plugin-svelte/blob/HEAD/docs/config.md) for more details.
+See the [`@sveltejs/vite-plugin-svelte` docs](https://github.com/sveltejs/vite-plugin-svelte/blob/HEAD/docs/config.md) for more details.

 ### Default options

-A few of the default options passed to the Svelte compiler are required to build properly for Astro and cannot be overridden.
+This integration passes the following default options to the Svelte compiler:

 ```js
 const defaultOptions = {